lint12/refinedELLEWebPortal/README.md

 - [ ] Need to clear up the code for adding a Question, might need an API call to simplify this functionality

 ---- Other ----
-- [ ] Figure out new layout of organizing each individual Module to reflect the new database
+- [x] Figure out new layout of organizing each individual Module to reflect the new database
 - [x] Super tiny fix: include module name next to the search bar on the card list side
+- [ ] Move module info above the forms when the collapse is open
+- [ ] Add information icon to inform users what the tag functionality is all about
+- [ ] Add a handbook for admin users to understand how the games will utilize the terms in the module and how to maximize their student's experience when playing the games
+- [ ] Find bugs on the modules page and fix them (especially those regarding tags and questions)

 ### Stat Page Functions
 - TBD